-Returns a boolean indicating whether the specified product code is attached to the specified instance.
+Returns a Boolean value that indicates whether the specified product code is attached to the specified instance.
 If it is attached, It returns true.
 Otherwise, it returns false.

-This command can only be executed by the AMI owner.
+Only the AMI owner can execute this command.
 This is useful when an AMI owner is providing support and wants to verify whether a user's instance is eligible.

 Option Description Required instance_id Instance identifier that was generated when the instance launched.
 Example: i-10a64379 Yes product_code The product code.
-Example: 774F4FF8 Yes c2-confirm-product-instance 774F4FF8 -i i-10a64379 true
+Example: 774F4FF8 Yes

-- Product code. - Instance ID. - Boolean indicating if the product code is attached to the instance. - The instance owner's account ID (if the product code is attached).
+- Product code. - Instance ID. - Boolean value indicating if the product code is attached to the instance. - The instance owner's account ID (if the product code is attached).